spetersoncode/blog-stevenpeterson-dev/src/content/blog/2024/01/AstroPaper4.md

 # AstroPaper 4.0

 [AstroPaper 4.0 was released](https://astro-paper.pages.dev/posts/astro-paper-v4/) and the author did more than just upgrade the package to Astro v4.
+There were some structural changes and a couple of new goodies were added to the package.
+If you read my earlier post, you may remember me talking about [code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+The author has added a code snippet to the package so Visual Studio Code users can automatically generate their frontmatter.

 I'm sure glad I made a post detailing everything I did to get AstroPaper 3.0 working.
 It turned out to be very useful in quickly setting up this new version. 😅 You might not notice many visual changes to the site, especially